ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

    * Bulk changes that update all modules are preferred, though speak to us first
    * Fix a **single** class of issues only, easier to review
+   * e.g Look at lots if new module PRs.
+Also about improving documentation
+   * Fixes to existing modules, people often copy them
    * Recent examples: Modules DOCUMENATION & RETURNS blocks